robseb/HPS2FPGAmapping/README.md

 	````bash
 	 (EDS shell)# bsp-editor
 	 ````
-* Create a new BSP by naviagting inside the BSP Editor to: "**File / New HPS BSP...**"
+* Create a new BSP project by navigating inside the BSP Editor to: "**File / New HPS BSP...**"
-* Select inside the appered window the Quartus Prime Handoff Folder "**.xml**"-file
+* Select inside the appearing window the Quartus Prime Handoff Folder "**.xml**"-file
-* Choose as “Preloader setting directory” the Platform Designer "**hps_isw_handoff**"-Folder inside of the Quartus Prime Folde
+* Choose as the “Preloader setting directory” the Platform Designer "**hps_isw_handoff**"-Folder inside of the Quartus Prime folder
-* Pres "**OK**" to close the "*new BSP*"-Window
+* Press "**OK**" to close the "*new BSP*"-window
-* Modify the prealoder settings
+* Modify the prealoader settings
-	* The BSP Tool automatic imports all configurations from the Quartus Prime IDE
+	* The BSP Tool automatically imports all configurations from the Quartus Prime IDE
-	* The GUI inside the BSP make it possible to customize and extend these configurations
+	* The GUI inside the BSP makes it possible to customize and extend these configurations
 	* All possible settings are documented inside [Intel’s EDS Development Guide](https://www.intel.com/content/dam/www/programmable/us/en/pdfs/literature/ug/ug_soc_eds.pdf)
-	* choose SDMMC for the SD-Card as boot source by checking BOOT_FROM_SDMMC at the selection three position
+	* Choose SDMMC for the SD-Card as boot source by checking BOOT_FROM_SDMMC at following position:
 		* spl --> boot --> BOOT_FROM_SDMMC
-	* Enable the FAT supported:
+	* Enable the FAT-filesystem support:
 		* spl --> boot --> FAT_SUPPORT
 	* Press inside the main BSP-Editor window the "Generate" button
 	* The application generates all necessary code files for the primary bootloader
 	* Close the BSP Editor

-### Compiling the primery bootloader with Intel EDS
+### Compiling the primary bootloader with Intel EDS
-The BSP-Editor puts the generated primery bootloader code to the folder "software" insde Quartus Prime Project folder.
+The BSP-Editor puts the generated primary bootloader code to the folder "software" inside the Quartus Prime Project folder.
 * Navigate with the EDS shell to this folder:
 	````bash
 	cd <Qurtus Prime project> /software/spl_bsp